THE FALL NURSING PROGRAM IS ADMINISTERED AT THE FAIRHOPE CAMPUS, AND THE SPRING NURSING PROGRAM IS ADMINISTERED AT THE BAY MINETTE CAMPUS.

 The mission of the Nursing Department at Faulkner State Community College is to develop knowledgeable, competent, caring, and culturally sensitive licensed nurses.
 These individuals will be prepared to function in the provision and management of nursing care and as members of the nursing profession will make sound decisions based on critical thinking, and will engage in safe and effective skilled nursing practices as defined by law and will function in a variety of healthcare settings.
 We strive to prepare productive members of the health care team who will function in the role as provider, manager, and member of the discipline for our community and society, and who will communicate effectively and will pursue life-long learning for personal and professional growth.

 Click here to download the Nursing Application and Nursing Application Information.
+Prospective students are highly encouraged to attend a nursing advising session prior to beginning college coursework.
 Click here to register for a nursing advising session.
 It is important to understand the point system used to determine entrance into the nursing programs at Faulkner State Community College.
 We highly encourage prospective students to seek a nursing advisor prior to beginning college coursework for any of the nursing programs.
 It is important to start college coursework with General Biology in order to complete the Biology course requirements in a timely manner.
 FSCC nursing programs are FULL-TIME day programs.
 It is advisable to work no more than 20 hours after admittance to a nursing program to ensure enough study time for success.
 Students must be prepared to work less hours as needed to be successful.

 NURSING ENTRANCE EXAM (TEAS)

 Information regarding the Nursing Entrance Exam, TEAS V, is found on the last page of the nursing application packet.
 Students go to the website, www.atitesting.com and click on “Register for TEAS”.
 Then follow instructions for registering to take the exam.
 All prospective nursing students must create an ATI account to register for the test by going to www.atitesting.com and clicking on ‘Create a New Account’, then following screen prompts.
 The ATI Paper/Pencil ID must be submitted the day of testing.
 Testing is performed on the Bay Minette Campus.
 Specific dates, times, and place are listed on the ATI website.
-The cost for the test is $40.
+The cost for the test is $50.
 Payment is made on-line through the ATI website at the time of registration.
 The 5th (TEAS V) edition is required.
-It may be repeated after a 6 week waiting period.
-Results are good for 3 years.
+It may be taken as much as twice a semester.
+The highest score may be submitted to the nursing department.
+Results are good for three years.

 Criteria for Transfer of Nursing Courses